jkazimierczak/latex-devcontainer/README.md

 The only caveat is that you might not be able to `git push` from within the container.
 In short, this requires additional setup, see the VS Code [docs](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials) about this.
 When using SSH keys for Git operations within the Dev Container, additional setup of [SSH agent forwarding](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials#_using-ssh-keys) is required.
 Refer to docs on how to do that.

+Once SSH agent forwarding is enabled, on the host add your key to the agent with `ssh-add <path_to_key>`, then verify the key is added with `ssh-add -l`.
+Once key is present in the agent, start your Dev Container.
+You can also verify that the key is accessible from within the container, again with `ssh-add -l`.

 The Dev Container's `Dockerfile` also includes [Git LFS](https://git-lfs.com/) for storing images/other non-text files more efficiently.
 Refer to said Git LFS page to learn more and configure it accordingly (it's easy and takes a minute).
 It's already configured for `*.png` (see `.gitattributes`).

 ---